danja/chatterbox/notes.md

+**2020-03-31** *version chatterbox_1.0.15*

+I reckon what I'll do today is put *something* in place for the remaining switches, so I can move back to the web interface.
+Added a load of links.

+* nasal push switch : I reckon I'll try simply popping different filter parameters in place for F1 & F2 - the joystick.
+The docs seem to suggest notch filters with similar slopes as the normal formant bandpasses
+*

+**2020-03-30** *version chatterbox_1.0.15*

+Bit more reading, found some interesting stuff relating to the larynx waveform (see [Links](links.md) -> speech).
+Certainly looks worth playing with, maybe relevant to singing & shouting voices. *If* this makes a significant difference, then it might be worth making more wavetables...

+Yesterday's switch logic tangle was incredibly easy to sort out, simply added switchType[] - PUSH 0, TOGGLE 1

 **2020-03-29** *version chatterbox_1.0.15*

 Started playing with a chaotic noise generator ([Logistic map](https://en.wikipedia.org/wiki/Logistic_map)), flipping between wavetable voice and this using toggle switch 2 and overloading pitch pot to change constant in logistic equation.